Kizna1ver/DREAM/readme.md

 ```

 ### Prompt
-We provide prompts used in our paper in the `prompts/` directory.
+We provide prompts used in our paper in the `prompts` directory.